 I was off to go jump off a cliff.

 I’m calling it bungee jumping, though a purist would argue it’s something different.
 In bungee, you have a stretchy cord attached to your ankles and you jump off a platform, usually over a river.
 When you get to the bottom, the cord reaches its maximum stretch, which halts your fall, and you’re yanked back up.
-You bounce up and down a few times before you’re towed back up to the platform.
+You bounce up and down a few times before you’re gently lowered to the ground/water/spikes below.

 What I was doing was technically a cliff swing, which works the same as the above until you reach the bottom, where instead of a stretchy cord attached to your ankles, a steel cable attached to a harness around your chest stops you from hitting the bottom.
 Instead of bouncing straight back up, you swing out over the river and swing back and forth several times before they tow you back up.